-ABMS defines board eligibility as the period of time between when a physician completes an accredited residency program and when initial Board Certification in a specialty is achieved.
+ABMS defines "board eligibility" as the period of time between when a physician completes an accredited residency program and when initial certification in a specialty is achieved.

 Policy in Practice

-Member Boards that did not have an existing policy in place established a board eligible period of three (3) to seven (7) years for physicians to achieve initial certification following successful completion of accredited training plus time (if any) in practice.
-Additionally, the Member Boards established transition dates for physician candidates who had completed training, but not yet achieved initial certification in a specialty as of the ABMS Board Eligibility Policy’s effective date.
-Member Boards chose a date between January 1, 2015 – January 1, 2019 for these candidates to achieve initial certification.
+Specialty Certification: Member Boards that did not have an existing policy in place established transition dates for candidates who had completed their training but not yet achieved initial certification in a specialty as of the policy’s effective date.
+Member Boards chose a date between January 1, 2015 – January 1, 2019 for these candidates to achieve initial certification in a specialty.